Year: 2024

 Providing art direction, including mood boards, visual language, scene composition, and lighting references.

-Supervising scenario, character, and 3D modeling, ensuring assets aligned with the narrative and design intent.
+Supervising scenarios, characters, and 3D models, ensuring assets aligned with the narrative and design intent.

 Snippet into a version of the VR experience